ItalyPaleAle/traefik-forward-auth/docs/04-authentication-providers.md

 - [`authOpenIDConnect_allowedUsers`](./03-all-configuration-options.md#config-opt-authopenidconnect_allowedusers) (env: `TFA_OPENIDCONNECT_ALLOWEDUSERS`): List of allowed users, matching the value of the "sub" claim.
 - [`authOpenIDConnect_allowedEmails`](./03-all-configuration-options.md#config-opt-authopenidconnect_allowedemails) (env: `TFA_OPENIDCONNECT_ALLOWEDEMAILS`): List of allowed users, matching the value of the "email" claim.

+The OpenID Connect provider supports additional configuration options that can be helpful to configure how Traefik Forward Auth communicates with the Identity Provider:

+- [`authOpenIDConnect_tlsInsecureSkipVerify`](./03-all-configuration-options.md#config-opt-authopenidconnect_tlsinsecureskipverify) (env: `TFA_OPENIDCONNECT_TLSINSECURESKIPVERIFY`): If true, skips validating TLS certificates when communicating with the Identity Provider.
+While this option can enable support for self-signed TLS certificates, it should be used with caution.
+- [`authOpenIDConnect_tlsCACertificatePEM`](./03-all-configuration-options.md#config-opt-authopenidconnect_tlsCACertificatePEM) (env: `TFA_OPENIDCONNECT_TLSCACERTIFICATEPEM`): PEM-encoded CA certificate used when communicating with the Identity Provider.
+- [`authOpenIDConnect_tlsCACertificatepath`](./03-all-configuration-options.md#config-opt-authopenidconnect_tlsCACertificatepath) (env: `TFA_OPENIDCONNECT_TLSCACERTIFICATEPATH`): Path to a file containing the PEM-encoded CA certificate used when communicating with the Identity Provider.

 ## Tailscale Whois

 You can configure Single Sign-On (SSO) for clients that access your Traefik server through [Tailscale](https://tailscale.com/).
 Users will be automatically authenticated when the request comes through the Tailscale network.